|

 The Expendables website.

-No, it's not an action movie, it's a COMEDY, but the opener is a
+No, it's not really an action movie, it's a Comedy with Action, but the opener is a

-killer: A car crash so awesome I had to whistle!
+killer: A car crash so awesome I had to whistle out loud in

 The Rock

-Jackson aren't in it for very long but surprisingly (yes
+and Samuel Jackson aren't in it for very long but

-surprisingly) Will Ferrell (cause I'm tired of him) and
+surprisingly (yes surprisingly) Will Ferrell (cause I'm tired

 Mark Wahlberg carry this Buddy Movie and do it with enough